 FMPP is a very rare condition; prevalence is less than 1/1,000,000.

 FMPP presents in boys from 2-5 years of age with precocious signs of puberty including growth acceleration, penile enlargement, acne, pubic hair and facial hair.
 Spontaneous erection and masturbatory behavior are commonly observed.
-Testicular volume is moderately increased, in contrast to central precocious puberty (see this term) where testicular volume is markedly enlarged, similarly to normal puberty.
+Testicular volume is moderately increased, in contrast to central precocious puberty (see this term) where testicular volume is markedly enlarged, similar to normal puberty.
 Presentation is variable, even between siblings, but most untreated patients have been reported to have premature epiphyseal fusion resulting in a compromised adult height.
 Aggressive behavior and social exclusion may occur.
 Mild oligospermia has been reported in some adults, but most individuals retain fertility.
 An increased risk of attention-deficit hyperactivity disorder (ADHD) has been observed.

 FMPP is caused by an activating mutation of the Lutropin-Choriogonadotropic Hormone Receptor gene (LHCGR, 2p21) which leads to increased levels of sex steroids in the context of low luteinizing hormone.
 This receptor's chronic activation leads to precocious testosterone production by Leydig cells.
 No effect is observed in female carriers due to the dual luteinizing hormone (LH)/ follicle stimulating hormone (FSH) signal necessary to promote ovarian stimulation.

 Patients display increased serum testosterone levels (typically 3- 20 nmol/l) and decreased secretion of gonadotropins, even after stimulation with luteinizing hormone-releasing hormone (LHRH).
 Radiological examination reveals skeletal maturation.
 Diagnosis is confirmed by genetic testing identifying activating mutations in the LHCGR gene.

-Differential diagnoses includes other causes of precocious puberty associated with low levels of gonadotropins such as adrenal tumors, testicular Leydig cell tumors (ruled out by testicular ultrasound since they can be of small size), human chorionic gonadotropin (HCG)-secreting tumors, congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency, CAH due to 11-beta-hydroxylase deficiency, central precocious puberty (with detectable LH levels that can be stimulated by gonadotropin-releasing hormone (GnRH) or GnRH agonists), and occult exposure to androgens.
+Differential diagnoses include other causes of precocious puberty associated with low levels of gonadotropins such as adrenal tumors, testicular Leydig cell tumors (ruled out by testicular ultrasound since they can be of small size), human chorionic gonadotropin (HCG)-secreting tumors, congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency, CAH due to 11-beta-hydroxylase deficiency, central precocious puberty (with detectable LH levels that can be stimulated by gonadotropin-releasing hormone (GnRH) or GnRH agonists) (see these terms), and occult exposure to androgens.

 Prenatal genetic screening is feasible when a proband has been identified.

 Transmission is autosomal dominant.
-Mothers may act as silent carriers, each son having a 50% chance of displaying FMPP.
+Mothers may act as silent carriers, with each son having a 50% chance of displaying FMPP.